nationalarchives/da-tre-dev-documentation/architecture-decision-records/003-New-TDR-TRE-integration.md

 * Succeed and output a `bagit-validated` event
 * Fail to validate the BagIt and output a `bagit-validation-failed` event
 * Fail with a Step Function error; in this case no TRE event will be outputted

+On receipt of an event the process will:

+* Create a working directory in S3 that has the input consignment reference as its name
+* Create a directory in the above working directory that has the message's UUID as its name; enter a fail state if a child directory already exists with the UUID name
+    > Other approaches such as sending failures, or acting in an idempotent way could be considered here
+* The working folder will be used to store, unpack and verify the BagIt file

 #### TRE bagit-validated Event